-Your turf is very vulnerable to drying out right now.
-Before it was harvested, your turf was growing in a field where its roots had pushed around 90cm deep into the soil.
-The harvester came along and sliced off all but about 2.5cm of the root mass.
-Enormous trauma for the plant, but luckily, grass is tough and will soon grow more roots.
+During the first couple of weeks, your lawn turf is vulnerable.
+Before it was harvested, your turf was growing in a field.
+Its roots had pushed around 90cm deep into the soil, and then the harvester came along and sliced off all but about 2.5cm of the root mass.
+This is an enormous trauma for the plant, but grass is tough and will soon grow more roots.
 Until those new roots grow, your turf will only be able to access water in the top few centimetres of the soil, and won’t be able to get down to the water table.

 When looking after your new turf don’t be fooled by rainfall.
 A short shower probably isn’t enough to water your lawn.
 Double-check before you hang up your hosepipe for the day.
 Overwatering is a concern, too.
 We’re not looking to create a bog garden here!
-If, after watering, you can lift up a corner of the turf and see that the soil is wet but not sodden – you’ve done it right.
+If, after watering, you can lift up a corner of the turf and see that the soil is wet but not sodden, you’ve done it right.

-After about 7-10 days you’ll notice that the turf is beginning to root firmly into the soil.
+After about 7-10 days, you’ll notice that the turf is beginning to root firmly into the soil.
 You can reduce the amount of water you put on now, but remain vigilant.

 The next cut should be in about one week’s time.
 Again, be gentle and collect the clippings.
 After that you can gradually reduce the length of the grass and you can mow more frequently if you feel you need to.